 Butler cleans up a lot of the problems by shooting people like gambler Jack Cordray (Anthony Quinn).
 He has more of a problem with Campeau’s chief lieutenant, Dick Allen (Robert Preston).
 He and Dick were old army buddies and they’re still good friends but now they’re on opposite sides.
 Even worse, they’re romantic rivals as well.
 They’re both in love with feisty Irish beauty Mollie Monahan (Barbara Stanwyck).

 While Jeff Butler is kept busy trying to counter the machinations of Sid Campeau Dick Allen has stolen a march on him in the romance stakes and Dick and Mollie are soon engaged.
 Jeff is too noble to do anything underhanded to come between them although he’s clearly still carrying a torch for Mollie.

-Union Pacific is included in the wonderful DeMille DVD boxed set that came out a few years back, a set which I recommend very very highly.
+Union Pacific is highly recommended and it's included in the wonderful DeMille DVD boxed set that came out a few years back, a set which I also recommend very very highly.